jalvarez212/Ethereum-Notary-Protocols/README.md

 ## Introduction

-DApp Builder is designed to streamline the process of developing DApps by providing a set of tools and libraries.
+Ethereum Franchising Protocol is designed to streamline the process of developing DApps by providing a set of tools and libraries.
 It simplifies the integration of smart contracts into your application and offers various utilities to interact with the Ethereum blockchain.
-By leveraging DApp Builder, you can focus on your application logic without worrying about the intricacies of blockchain development.
-Customize your contract logic and launch your very own NFT contract frontend you can edit and share.
+By leveraging Ethereum Franchising Protocol, you can focus on your application logic without worrying about the intricacies of blockchain development.
+Customize your contract logic and launch your very own NFT/Defi/Token contract with frontend UI you can edit and share.
+User have full control over the conracts they create and have full domain to leverage and share it as they see fit.
+This tool only facilitiates the configutration and deployment of smart contracts.
+User can deploy their own versions of the most popular implementations and decentralized architechtures.

 ## Features

 - **Smart Contract Development**: Ethereum Franchising Protocol  provides a development environment and toolset for creating, testing, and deploying smart contracts.
 - **Web3 Integration**: Easily integrate your DApp with the Ethereum network using the Web3 library, allowing seamless interaction with smart contracts.
-- **UI Components**: DApp Builder includes a collection of reusable UI components that you can leverage to build intuitive and user-friendly interfaces for your DApp.
+- **UI Components**: Ethereum Franchising Protocol includes a collection of reusable UI components that you can leverage to build intuitive and user-friendly interfaces for your DApp.
 - **Deployment Scripts**: Simplify the deployment process by utilizing pre-configured deployment scripts, enabling easy deployment of your DApp to various Ethereum networks.
 - **Runs locally in your browser**: All method and transaction outside of loading the webpage are handled on your client.
 We think we can decentralize even the loading of the of the frontend in a decentralized manner in the future.
 - **Decentralized Ownership: The protocol enables users to leverage the decentralized nature of blockchain technology.
 Users maintain control over their decentralized applications, while the protocol ensures compliance with established franchise agreements.